Last Updated on January 20, 2023

 Remove some trading strategies?

 Do all your trading strategies add value to your portfolio of strategies?
-Start by making them all in one backtest and remove one by one from the overall result and see what happens to the overall result.
+Start by making them all in one backtest and remove them one by one from the overall result and see what happens to the overall result.

 Too many traders use strategies that have overlapping trading and don’t give any real correlation benefits.
 Adding and removing strategies force you to look deeper into the matter.